Congratulations to the following students and junior researchers who received awards at PDM Research Day 2025.

 AADOCR Student Research Day Award

 The AADOCR Student Research Day Award, funded by the AADOCR, is designed to recognize the best presentation at an academic institution’s research day competition.
-The award consists of a complimentary meeting registration and a monetary award of $500 to assist with travel to the 2023 AADOCR/CADR Annual Meeting & Exhibition in Portland, OR in March.
-The Awardees will also be highlighted in the General Session & Exhibition Program Book and AADR website.
+The award consists of a complimentary meeting registration and a monetary award of $500 to assist with travel to an upcoming AADOCR/CADR Annual Meeting & Exhibition.
+The Awardees will also be highlighted in the General Session & Exhibition Program Book and AADOCR website.

 Student Competition for Advancing Dental Research and its Application (SCADA) Award